chobbs/influxdata-cryptowerk-udf/README.md

 # Cryptowerk UDF Example

- Example in this directory implements a Cryptowerk verification request with the following specifications.
+ Example in this directory implements a Cryptowerk verification UDF This UDF assumes usage of the experimental Telegraf input for [Blockchain Sealing](https://github.com/chobbs/telegraf-blockchain)

 * Wants and provides a stream edge to Kapacitor.
 * Verifies seals of previously registered hashes.

-This UDF assumes usage of the experimental Telegraf input for [Blockchain Sealing](https://github.com/chobbs/telegraf-blockchain)

 ### Constructor